Guillemdb/FractalAI/README.md

  sponsored us, we dedicated our personal time to this project making the most efficient use possible of the resources we had available.

- We are not part of academia, we have no affiliation and no track record.
+ We are not part of academia, we have no affiliation and no track record.This could not have been possible without the support of [HCSoft](hcsoft.net), that supported our research, and believed in our ideas since the very beginning.

  We don't have the resources to carry on further our research, but we will gladly accept any contribution or sponsorship that allows us to continue working in our passion.